Maja Tokarska

 Maja Tokarska (born 22 February 1991) is a Polish volleyball player, a member of the national team and Polish club Legionovia Legionowo.

 Internationally she was the bronze medalist of European League and silver medalist of European Games, as well as winning multiple domestic club honours in Poland and Japan.

 Career

 She took part in 1st edition of European Games.
-On June 27, 2015 Poland was beaten by Turkey and Tokarska with her team mates achieved silver medal.
+On June 27, 2015 Poland was beaten by Turkey and Tokarska with her teammates achieved silver medal.